 - Select Start from the Garmin Connect App.
 Once it is connected, go to the

-- Main landing page of the Garmin Connect on your smartphone.
+- The main landing page of the Garmin Connect on your smartphone.

 - The first tab is ‘My Day’.
-This tab displays the activity data for the last 24 hours which includes matrics like training status, heart rate, body battery, stress level and intensity minutes.
+This tab displays the activity data for the last 24 hours which includes metrics like training status, heart rate, body battery, stress level, and intensity minutes.

 - Go to more.

 - Go to training.

 - There are a few options(i.e. Run, Bike, Pool Swim, Strength, Cardio or Custom), but as we know HIIT workouts are a combination of Strength Training and Cardio exercises.
 So you have the option to choose one at a time.

 - Layout your Exercise.

 - Pick you exercise.

 - There are a ton of different exercises built in the app that you can easily search for.

 - You have to add some sort of warm up and cool down sections, whenever you build a workout.